MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 * **Describe alternative you're considered:** If there is any alternative solutions or features you've considered, please make a description here, it will help us evaluating it.
 * **Additional context：** You can add any other context not included in the items above but it's helpful for describing the new feature request here.

-After receiving the new feature request, we (and all of the contributor) will help to evaluate that proposal and check it against the roadmap, and we will update the status of this request depends on the result of evaluation.
+After receiving the new feature request, we (and all of the contributor) will help to evaluate that proposal and check if it against the roadmap, and we will update the status of this request depends on the result of evaluation.
 **Approved:**
 We believe that the proposal is reasonable and realizable, we will update the status of this request with the schedule information.
 **Pending:**